New Student Orientation

 Please call 1-800-954-8742 and ask to speak with the Counseling Center on the campus of your choice.
 A representative will work with you to provide permission and instructions on completing online orientation.

 When you make your NSO reservation, let the scheduler know that you need accessibility accommodations.

 What should I do to prepare for orientation?

 - You should complete the math and English assessment test or have placement in English and Math (within the last year) assigned by your ACT scores prior to attending orientation.
 If you are a transfer student, please submit an official transcript(s) from the other college(s)/ university (ies) you have attended and allow time for them to be evaluated before your counselor can properly advise you on your courses at Tri-C. Check to see your transferred credits in the My Tri-C space, My Info tab under “Review or print my unofficial record.”

 - You will be expected to pay your tuition at the time of registration.
 If you will pay your tuition using financial aid, please note that financial aid processing may take several weeks.
 Please check your my Tri-C Space portal prior to coming to orientation to ensure that you have financial aid.

 How long does orientation take?

 Orientation takes approximately 3.5 hours.
 When scheduling your Orientation, the specific start and end times for your campus will be presented to you.
-You may also click here for a list of dates and times.

 Do I need to stay for the entire orientation?